scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Clarify typical vs recommended-limits values for best PCB set size and for certificate validity duration.
 - Clarify text representation of ISD-AS
 - General rewording
-- Added reference to SCIONLab as a testbed for implementors
+- Added reference to SCIONLab as a testbed for implementers
 - Introduced this change log

 ## draft-dekater-scion-controlplane-05